Lunarien/Lunariens-Mental-Math-Trainer/README.md

 * Graphing statistics

 # Plans
+* Make sure that there is no silence at the end of the generated TTS audio.
+This silence givees time advantage to the user and can make it so that a problem takes you 0 or so seconds.
 * Custom averages (like average of 10 problems, of 5, and arithmetic means)
 * bursts of problems (e. g.
 10 problems at a time)
 * using multiple problem types in one training session